The time of day approaches and your canine companion grows restless, agitated. It’s like they know: something wicked this way comes.

 Why Do Dogs Bark at Postal Workers?

 1. Territorial behavior

 The postal worker isn’t just a foreign creature—they’re encroaching on your dog’s territory.

-Your home is their home, and natural defense instincts kick in.
+Your home is your dog’s home, and natural defense instincts kick in.

-If it ain’t broke, don’t fix it, right?
-Your dog doesn’t know that the mail carrier was going to leave anyway, barking or no barking.
-Instead, your dog thinks their threatening strategy works to scare off the invader, and applies it every time with equal vigor.
+Barking or no barking, your dog doesn’t know that the mail carrier was going to leave.
+Instead, your dog thinks their threatening strategy helps to scare off the invader, applies it every time with vigor, and it works.

 If you can be home and present when the mail is delivered, you can help establish the carrier as a friendly presence.

 This might mean going out and greeting them, and letting your dog know you don’t perceive them as a threat.
 If you can foster the notion that they’re a daily visitor versus an invader, it may dial down the defensive posturing.
 (Don’t forget to reward your dog’s good behavior with a treat!)

 2. General socialization

 The postal worker might be the tip of the anxiety iceberg, so acclimating your dog to the idea of strangers will make things better all around.